Greta Garbo: Relationships

-Garbo never married, had no children, and lived alone as an adult.
-Her most famous romance was with her frequent co-star John Gilbert, with whom she lived intermittently in 1926 and 1927.
+Garbo never married, had no children, and lived alone for most of her adult life.
+Her most famous romance was with her frequent MGM co-star John Gilbert, with whom she lived intermittently in 1926 and 1927.
 Soon after their romance began, Gilbert began helping her develop acting skills on the set and teaching her how to behave like a star, socialize at parties, and deal with studio bosses.
 They co-starred again in three more hits: Love (1927), A Woman of Affairs (1928), and Queen Christina (1933).
-Gilbert allegedly proposed to her numerous times, with Garbo agreeing, but backing out at the last minute.
+Gilbert allegedly proposed to Garbo numerous times and she finally accepted, but backed out just before the wedding.
 "I was in love with him," she said.
 "But I froze.
 I was afraid he would tell me what to do and boss me.
 I always wanted to be the boss."
-In later years, Garbo said of Gilbert, "I can't remember what I ever saw in him."
+In later years when asked about Gilbert, Garbo said "I can't remember what I ever saw in him."
+According to Ava Gardner's autobiography, Garbo admitted to her that Gilbert was the only man she'd ever really loved but he had "let [her] down" by having a "superstitious affair" with "a little extra" during their last film and she had never forgiven him.

-In 1937, Garbo met orchestra conductor Leopold Stokowski, with whom she had a highly publicized relationship while the pair traveled throughout Europe the following year; whether the relationship was platonic or romantic is uncertain.
+In 1937, Garbo met Leopold Stokowski, then conductor of the Philadelphia Orchestra, with whom she had a brief, but highly publicized relationship while the pair traveled throughout Europe the following year; whether the relationship was romantic or platonic is uncertain.
 In his diary, Erich Maria Remarque discusses a liaison with Garbo in 1941, and in his memoir, Cecil Beaton described an affair with her in 1947 and 1948.
-In 1941, she met the Russian-born millionaire, George Schlee, who was introduced to her by his wife, fashion designer Valentina.
+In 1941, she met the Russian-born millionaire George Schlee, who was introduced to her by his wife, fashion designer Valentina.
 Nicholas Turner, Garbo's close friend for 33 years, said that, after she bought an apartment in the same building, "Garbo moved in and took Schlee from Valentina right away."
 Schlee would divide his time between the two, becoming Garbo's close companion and advisor until his death in 1964.